7 Tips for Staying Informed Without Experiencing Media Burnout

 2. CHANGE THE WAY YOU CONSUME NEWS.

-Sometimes it’s not just the content of the news we consume that’s upsetting to us—it’s the package it comes in.
+Sometimes it’s not just the content of the news we consume that’s upsetting to us—it’s the way in which it's delivered.
 McNaughton-Cassill, for example, is sensitive to negative imagery.
 She doesn’t like TV news for the same reason she doesn’t like horror movies: By the time she’s shown something she doesn’t want to see, it’s already too late.
 “So I get my news from the radio and online because I can control those more,” she says.

 This doesn’t just apply to people who are triggered by visuals.
 Maybe you’re drawn to passionate social media posts that either echo your views or confirm your biases about people with differing opinions.
 If that’s the case, installing a plug-in that de-politicizes your feed is one way to revert Facebook back to a healthier, less infuriating space.
 Then, when you do want to update yourself on what’s happening in the world, you can set aside time to go straight to your preferred outlets.